axodotdev/cargo-dist/README.md

 ## Distributing

-As a distribution tool, cargo-dist gets to flex its biggest superpower: **it generates its own CI scripts**.
-All you need to do is enable the GitHub CI backend, and `cargo dist init` will generate release.yml, which implements the full pipeline of plan, build, host, publish, announce:
+As a distribution tool, cargo-dist gets to flex its biggest superpower: **it generates [its own CI scripts][ci-providers]**.
+For instance, enabling [GitHub CI][github-ci] with `cargo dist init` will generate release.yml, which implements the full pipeline of plan, build, host, publish, announce:

 * Plan
     * Waits for you to push a git tag for a new version (v1.0.0, my-app-v1.0.0, my-app/1.0.0, ...)